vidbina/vidbina.github.io/_posts/2015-10-8-constantly-es6.markdown

-While reading up about housekeeping the global object in ECMAscript 6, I noticed a subtlety of `const` that could have escaped the attention of some software developers like myself... because we need to be careful for the seemingly immutable, yet capable of change.
+While reading up about housekeeping the global object in ECMAscript 6, I noticed a subtlety of `const` that could have escaped the attention of some software developers like myself so I'm writing this post especially to help me remember :bulb:... because I need to be careful for the seemingly immutable, yet capable of change.

 <div class="element giphy">
 <iframe src="//giphy.com/embed/zxxXYJqTlpBnO" width="480" height="259" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>